-Mr. Tom Derrickson of AES Consulting Engineers, has applied for a special use permit on behalf of Bay Lands Federal Credit Union who has recently purchased the property from the Violet J. Beck Estate for a 3,500 square foot credit union and a future second phase 15,000 square foot credit union operation center.
+Mr. Tom Derrickson of AES Consulting Engineers has applied for a SUP on behalf of Bay Lands Federal Credit Union, who has recently purchased the property from the Violet J. Beck Estate for a 3,500-square-foot credit union and a future second-phase 15,000-square-foot credit union operations center.
 Located at 7031 Richmond Road in Norge, the credit union would be located next to the Econo Lodge on the western side of Richmond Road (Route 60 West) generally opposite Hill Pleasant Farms.
-The proposed development includes four drive through teller stations and an Automatic Teller Machine (ATM) drive thru.
+The proposed development includes four drive-through teller stations and an Automatic Teller Machine (ATM) drive-through.
 A bank is a by-right use in the B-1, General Business, zoning district.
-A commercial Special Use Permit is necessary when traffic generation exceeds 75 or more peak hour vehicle trips or a building.
+A commercial SUP is necessary when traffic generation exceeds 75 or more peak-hour vehicle trips for a building.